joycechau/CorgiChomp/docs/js-proposal.md

 * Keep track of score and lives

 #### Day 4: Additional controls, levels, and final styling
-* Create controls for starting, pausing, and resetting the game.
+* Create controls for starting and resetting the game.
 * Increase level difficulty as game play progresses
 * Style and polish site